zenparsing/esdown/docs/modules.md

 ```

 **Third**, if the module URL begins with a scheme named "package", we use Node's standard
-package lookup algorithm, which searches up the path tree for ".node_modules" folders.
+package lookup algorithm, which searches up the path tree for "node_modules" folders.
 Because
 we use Node's package lookup algorithm, NPM can be used to transparently install ES6 modules.

 ```js